keptn-workshops/getting-started/03_Exploring_quality_gates/README.md

 # Result

-Production is safe, with the Quality Gate in the staging stage.
-We have seen that a service version with a bad performance will not be promoted to the production stage.
+Production is safe, with **Keptn's Quality Gate** in place.
+We have seen that a service with a bad performance will not be promoted to the production stage.

 ---